-- First release since December 2018 was made in March 2020 to only supply some domestic and stock users.
+- First release since December 2018 was made in March 2020 to only supply some domestic and stock users immediately below the dam.
 Access is only available to run of the river flows (not regulated releases).

 - Normal releases are occurring in the Upper Namoi, but may need to cease by summer if storage levels do not improve.

 - A block release for the Lower Namoi will be made in December 2020 and may be the only release for general security users unless storage conditions improve.